-At Henley & Partners' Swiss offices we are best positioned to advise and assist you in all matters regarding doing business in Switzerland.
-Indeed, we have assisted many foreign clients — private entrepreneurs as well as multinational corporations — in establishing operations in Switzerland and are providing legal as well as administrative and support services on an ongoing basis.
+At Henley & Partners' Swiss offices, we are best positioned to advise and assist you in all matters regarding doing business in Switzerland.
+Indeed, we have assisted many foreign clients — private entrepreneurs as well as multinational corporations — in establishing operations in Switzerland and provide legal, administrative, and support services on an ongoing basis.

-Many of the world's major companies have chosen Switzerland as the location for their global, European or regional headquarters, their international finance companies or research and development facilities.
-Some examples are Amgen (European headquarters) in Lucerne, Kühne & Nagel (international holding) in Schwyz, Philip Morris (European headquarters) in Vaud, Compaq Computers (European headquarters) in Kloten/Zurich, or the IBM research laboratory in Rueschlikon/Zurich.
+Many of the world's major companies have chosen Switzerland as the location for their global, European, or regional headquarters, their international finance companies, or research and development facilities.
+Some examples include Amgen (European headquarters) in Lucerne, Kuehne + Nagel (international holding) in Schwyz, Philip Morris (European headquarters) in Vaud, Compaq Computers (European headquarters) in Zurich, and the IBM research laboratory in Zurich.

-But Switzerland is keen to attract not only large corporations but also small and medium sized enterprises and private entrepreneurs.
+Switzerland is keen to attract not only large corporations but also small- and medium-sized enterprises and private entrepreneurs.
 Switzerland is business-friendly by tradition and offers a solution for every need and expectation.
 Switzerland's 26 cantons offer companies a wide range of opportunities.
-The advantages associated with Switzerland are complemented 26 times over by other advantages specific to each of these locations.
+The advantages associated with Switzerland are complemented 26 times over by other advantages that are specific to each of these locations.
 Through its independent and well-established Swiss subsidiary, Henley & Partners assists foreign corporations and investors to find the ideal location for their business in Switzerland.

 Switzerland is often perceived as a very expensive country and accessible only to wealthy individuals and large companies.
-However the overall cost of living and doing business in Switzerland compares very favourably with Germany, France, the Netherlands or the USA.
-What counts is what you get: State-of-the-art transport, communications, energy supplies and waste disposal systems cost no more in Switzerland than the price paid elsewhere for traffic congestion and environmental degradation.
+However, the overall cost of living and doing business in Switzerland compares very favorably with Germany, France, the Netherlands, and the USA.
+State-of-the-art transport, communications, energy supplies, and waste disposal systems cost no more in Switzerland than the price paid elsewhere for traffic congestion and environmental degradation.

-When establishing a new business or subsidiary in Switzerland, you may opt for branch office or a separate legal entity in the form of either a limited liability company or a stock corporation.
-Click here for an overview of key features of these main types of companies
+When establishing a new business or subsidiary in Switzerland, you may opt for a branch office or a separate legal entity in the form of either a limited liability company or a stock corporation.

 Banking and insurance are the foundation of Switzerland's financial system, which is arguably the most solid in the world.
-Swiss banks and insurance companies are extremely safe as the entire Swiss financial industry is tightly regulated.
-By providing sophisticated services to businesses as well as to discerning investors, by offering financial privacy, and through their solid reputation, safety and worldwide presence, Swiss banks and insurance companies are unique.
-Click here for more information on Swiss Annuities and Life Insurance.
+Swiss banks and insurance companies are extremely safe, as the entire Swiss financial industry is tightly regulated.
+Swiss banks and insurance companies are unique in that they provide sophisticated services to businesses as well as discerning investors by offering financial privacy, and through their solid reputation, safety, and worldwide presence.